Volunteer Requirements

 How many hours do Students Need to Complete?

 The required number of volunteer hours is adjusted based on the number of years a student is enrolled at AHS or Pacelli.
-(This also affects their scholarship eligibility.)
+(This also prorates their scholarship eligibility percentage).

 • Attended 4 years – 50 hours required (100% scholarship eligibility)